zio/zio/docs/datatypes/test/test-aspect.md

 }
 ```

-## Providing Layers

-When we use some services in our tests, we need to provide the implementation layer of that service to our tests.
-ZIO Test has multiple test aspects for providing layers such as `provide`, `provideCustom`, `provideEnvironment`, `provideSome` and `provideSomeEnvironment`.
-We can choose one of them depending on our needs.

 ## Repeat and Retry

 There are some situations where we need to repeat a test with a specific schedule, or our tests might fail, and we need to retry them until we make sure that our tests pass.
 ZIO Test has the following test aspects for these scenarios: